shalvamist/OllamaRAG/README.md

 Our Colab notebook offers:
 - 🔥 **Instant Setup**: Get started in minutes with zero local installation
 - 📚 **Interactive Tutorial**: Step-by-step guide to all features
-- 🛠️ **Full Feature Access**: Try out all RAG capabilities
-- 🧪 **Experimentation**: Test different models and configurations
-- 📝 **Code Examples**: Learn how to integrate OllamaRAG into your projects

-Perfect for:
-- 🔍 Evaluating OllamaRAG before local installation
 - 📖 Learning about RAG implementations
-- 🎓 Educational purposes and workshops
 - 🧪 Quick prototyping and testing

 Click the badge above to launch the notebook and start exploring!